yhpgi/mt7668s/README.md

 # MT7668S WiFi Driver for Linux

-## Overview

-This repository is an initiative to port the Android MT7668S driver into Linux.
+an initiative to port the Android MT7668S driver into Linux (OpenWrt).

 <!-- ## Current State